 Osteoporosis increases your risk of broken bones, including vertebral fractures in your spine.
-The expert team at Vascular Access Center of West Orange offer interventional spine/pain treatment such as vertebroplasty and kyphoplasty for spinal fractures.
-If you’re suffering from severe back pain from an osteoporosis-related fracture, call the center’s West Orange, New Jersey, office or book an appointment online today.
+The expert team at Vascular Access Center of West Orange and Piscataway offer interventional spine/pain treatment such as vertebroplasty and kyphoplasty for spinal fractures.
+If you’re suffering from severe back pain from an osteoporosis-related fracture, call the center’s West Orange or Piscataway, New Jersey, office or book an appointment online today.

 The team at Vascular Access Center of West Orange treat spinal fractures caused by osteoporosis or bone tumors with minimally invasive treatments.
 These nonsurgical treatments include vertebroplasty and kyphoplasty.